russellballestrini/ansible-bag-o-tricks/readme.rst

 2. using the VPC specific "master" ssh key -

    2a. configure bastion - setup ansible ansible-secrets / playbooks

-   2b. run aws-nat.yml playbook to configure nat hosts 2c. run base.yml playbook to configure hostname / jumpcloud on all hosts
+   2b. run nat.yml playbook to configure NAT hosts

+   2c. run base.yml playbook to configure hostname / jumpcloud on all hosts

 3. configure all the other vpc env specific services via playbooks and using jumpcloud user / keys.